 These are a couple of digital marketing patterns that I use over and over again to build larger brand awareness and revenue growth campaign strategies.

 Most businesses need a larger audience unless you’re a 129-year-old brand like Coca-Cola.
 This is why advertising is often purchased on an impressions (CPM–cost per thousand impressions) basis.

 On the web, the process of developing a larger audience is the process of getting impressions in front of someone else’s audience in hopes that you can convince them to pay attention to your interests.

 This is a typical pattern for audience development:

 - Community – Identify one or more communities that are likely to have people that want or need your content, product, or service.
 Determine an appropriate way to access those communities for impressions.
 This access can be organic or paid, which can impact the way you apply your marketing strategy.

-- Content or Offer – Craft content and calls to actions that specifically talk to your desired audience.
+- Content or Offer – Craft content and calls to action that specifically talk to your desired audience.

 - Value Proposition – Your content or offer must have some immediate and long-term benefit to the audience.
 You’re asking them to follow you.
 That’s going to take some convincing and leadership.

 - Capture – Getting an audience’s attention is only the first step.
 You need to have a mechanism to capture them into a relationship-building strategy.